Integrating data science ethics into an undergraduate major: A case study: Department-level initiatives

 Our students are very interested in ethical questions in data science (see Section \ref{survey}).
 As digital natives, they bring an importantly different perspective to questions about, for example, sharing one's personal data online.
 Many of them have never seriously considered the ramifications of this.
 The notion that ``if you're not paying for the product, then you are the product'' is new, scary, challenging, relevant, personal, and engaging to them in a way that helps them see data science as more than just a battery of technical skills \citep{fitzpatrick2010lifehacker}.
 Thus, teaching ethics in data science is another way to foster student interest in the \emph{discipline}.
 Framing ethical questions in data science as unsolved problems helps students imagine themselves making meaningful contributions to the field in a way that may seem too remote of a possibility in, say, estimation theory.

 In particular, algorithmic bias intersects with questions about inclusion and diversity with which students are already grappling on a daily basis.
-During the past few years, we have applied for (and received) funds from the community engagement center and the Provost's office to support student engagment with the \emph{Data for Black Lives} conference \citep{d4bl}.
+During the past few years, we have applied for (and received) funds from the community engagement center and the Provost's office to support student engagement with the \emph{Data for Black Lives} conference \citep{d4bl}.
 In 2018, the first year of the Data for Black Lives conference, we hosted a remote viewing party on campus.
 In 2019, one of us attended the conference with five students.
-This experience led to \emph{a student} inviting Data for Black Lives founder \href{https://smithcollege-sds.github.io/sds-www/speaker.html}{Yeshimabeit Milner to campus for a public lecture entitled ``Abolish Big Data.''} These experiences help students connect what they are learning in the classroom to larger movements in the real world, and give them the sense that their skills might be used to affect positive change in the world---a powerful motivator.
+This experience led to \emph{a student} inviting Data for Black Lives founder \href{https://smithcollege-sds.github.io/sds-www/speaker.html}{Yeshimabeit Milner to campus for a public lecture entitled ``Abolish Big Data.''} {[}Milner is not against the use of data per se, but identifies unethical data science products powered by the large-scale collection of user data as newfangled examples of longstanding systemic racism.{]} These experiences help students connect what they are learning in the classroom to larger movements in the real world, and give them the sense that their skills might be used to affect positive change in the world---a powerful motivator.